VEZY/PlantGeom.jl/docs/src/build_and_simulate_3d_plants/reconstruct_from_mtg/amap_conventions_reference.md

 ### 1.3 Explicit-coordinate set

+Use this set when your upstream source already provides 3D coordinates, for example from digitizing, scanning, or another reconstruction pipeline.

+These columns are powerful, but they are also the easiest ones to misuse if you mix them with topology-based expectations.
+If you are not sure, stay with the standard set above.

 | Variable | Meaning | Use when |
 | --- | --- | --- |
 | `XX`, `YY`, `ZZ` | explicit start position | geometry source already provides 3D coordinates |